nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 > info **Hint** With `[ ]`, we can determine the depth of the array.
 For example, using `[[Int]]` would represent an integer matrix.

-To declare that the array isn't nullable unlike its items, set the `nullable` property to `'items'` as shown below:
+To declare that the array's items (not the array itself) are nullable, set the `nullable` property to `'items'` as shown below:

 ```typescript
 @Field(type => [Post], { nullable: 'items' })
 posts: Post[];
 ```

-> info **Hint** If both the array and its items are nullable, use the `'itemsAndList'` instead.
+> info **Hint** If both the array and its items are nullable, use the `'itemsAndList'` property instead.

-Now when the `Author` model is created, let's define the `Post` object type.
+Now that the `Author` object type is created, let's define the `Post` object type.

 ```typescript
 import { Field, Int, ObjectType } from '@nestjs/graphql';